Ultimate Hike Guide to Bugaboo Provincial Park

 Rock Climbing in the Bugaboos Alpine Playground

-The impressive granite spires tower over the Applebee Dome Campground are any climber’s dream.
-The quality granite provides you with more than 60 routes to conquer, which are praised across North America and worldwide.
-Many of the climbers we talked to at the campground stayed for multiple days, with a new objective each day.
+The impressive granite spires towering over the Applebee Dome Campground are any climber’s dream.
+The quality granite provides more than 60 routes to conquer, which are praised across North America and worldwide.
+Many climbers we talked to at the campground stayed for multiple days, with a new objective each day.

-Though I wish this was in my realm of expertise, climbing is new to me – you will have to check out the many guidebooks and online resources to learn more about climbing in the Bugaboos.
+Though I wish this were my realm of expertise, climbing is new to me.
+You will have to check out the many guidebooks and online resources to learn more about climbing in the Bugaboos.
 If climbing isn’t for you, watching the climbers in their element is still amazing.
 Keep an eye out at dawn and dusk to see the headlamps of the committed climbers bobbing around the pitches in the dark.

 Packing Items Specific to the Bugaboos

-• Cash: Since the Applebee Dome Campground runs on a first-come, first-served basis, you will have to pay the park wardens upon arrival.
-The cost is $10 per night per person, and cash is the only accepted form of payment.
+- Cash: Since the Applebee Dome Campground runs on a first-come, first-served basis, you will have to pay the park wardens upon arrival.
+The cost is $10 per night per person, (kids $5/per night) and cash is the only accepted form of payment.

 Gear We Recommend